lxqt/lxqt/CONTRIBUTING.md

 For more information on Pootle, please see the official documentation: http://docs.translatehouse.org/projects/pootle/

 NOTE: Due to issues regarding pootle.lxde.org translators are asked to commit temporarily on GitHub.
-Pootle server will be deployed again once LXQt 0.9 is released.
+Pootle server will be deployed again some time after LXQt 0.9 is released.

 Bug reports
 -----------